seita-f/ML-Bank-Marketing/README.md

 # Bank Marketing Machine Learning Project
 This project is creating the model to predict the Sales Promotion Results (Yes / No) using the dataset https://archive.ics.uci.edu/dataset/222/bank+marketing
+(Supervised Learning: Classification)